jaredpalmer/formik/website/versioned_docs/version-1.2.0/guides/validation.md

 #### `validate`

 Formik supports field-level validation via the `<Field>`/`<FastField>` components' `validate` prop.
 This function can be synchronous or asynchronous (return a Promise).
 It will run after any `onChange` and `onBlur` by default.
-This behvaior can be altered at the top level `<Formik/>` component using the `validateOnChange` and `validateOnBlur` props respectively.
+This behavior can be altered at the top level `<Formik/>` component using the `validateOnChange` and `validateOnBlur` props respectively.
 In addition to change/blur, all field-level validations are run at the beginning of a submission attempt and then the results are deeply merged with any top-level validation results.

 ```jsx
 import React from 'react';